timjaya/nbadash/part2.md

           psql -U <your uni> postgres -h 104.196.175.120

-  * It will ask for your password, which will be emailed to you along with the coupon code.
-If not, send us a private piazza message.
+  * It will ask for your password, which is included in the Courseworks message we sent.
+If you didn't get the message, post a private question on Piazza.
 You may play with Postgres a little bit before the graded project 1 part 1 is returned to you.
   * If the database cannot handle the number of connections, we may create a second database server (we will let you know!)

 1. Create the SQL tables based on your revised schema.